fismatth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

-Here is a short discussion, why or why not these images should be easy or difficult to classify:
+It follows a short discussion, why these images should be easy or difficult to classify:

 * Image 1: Speed limit (20km/h): A bit dark, but the 20 should be easy to recognize
 * Image 2: Speed limit (100km/h): Quite blurred and dark, at least the 0 next to the 1 not easy to identify.